Freight Shipping from Newark to Phoenix

 How much does it cost to ship freight from Newark to Phoenix?

-Full truckload (FTL) rates from Newark, NJ to Phoenix, AZ currently range from $5,958-$7,343 for a standard dry van load over the 2,771-mile route.
+Full truckload (FTL) rates from Newark, NJ to Phoenix, AZ currently range $5,958-$7,343 (roughly $2.17-$2.66 per mile over 2,771 miles).
 LTL shipments typically cost $1,724-$2,755 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Newark to Phoenix?